PLATINUM2025

 SOURCE: Self-reported by organization

 Since 1967, the Animal Welfare Society (AWS) has played a crucial role in bringing pets and families together.
-In an average year, more than 4,000 homeless pets are adopted into loving homes.
-But our job – and our mission – doesn’t stop there.
-We don’t just make families; we keep them together.
+In an average year, thousands of homeless and stray pets find Fear-Free, comfortable and humane care in our Adoption Center, ultimately going home with new families.
+But our job and our mission doesn't stop there.
+We don't just make families; we keep them together.
 We strive to provide the resources needed so pets and their families stay together, despite financial setbacks or limitations.
 Keeping pets at home - where they are loved - is the cornerstone of our mission.
+Programs and services include discounted fees for veterinary care to make care accessible and affordable to all, temporary pet boarding in times of hardship, food & supplies provided to the community, behavioral training resources and more.

 Our programs